enasequence/read_docs/fileprep/upload.rst

 5. Browse into the local ``Upload Directory`` containing the data files you wish to upload using the ``...`` button.
 The list of all the files contained in the selected directory will be displayed.
-6. Choose ``Override`` option if you wish to replace any existing files which have been previously uploaded.
+6. Choose ``Overwrite`` option if you wish to replace any existing files which have been previously uploaded.
 7. Choose ``Upload Tree`` option if you wish to preserve the directory structure when uploading files to the Webin upload area.
 By default, the